Energinet-DataHub/geh-core/source/App/documents/documentation.md

     - Information returned from call to "live" endpoint contains same `AssemblyInformationalVersion` as logged to Application Insights.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".
 - Registers API Versioning and Swagger UI to the default API version `v1`.
-- Registers JWT bearer authentication as documented under [JWT Security](./registrations/authorization.md).
+- Registers user authentication as documented under [User Authentication and Authorization](./registrations/user-authorization.md).
 - Register feature management with support for feature flags in app settings and Azure App Configuration.

 Preparing a Web App project: